-The School of Natural Resources & Environment redesigned programs in Geology and Environmental Science to address growing demand in the workforce.
-The Bachelor's Degree in Geology added a Water and Climate Concentration and the Environmental Science Program added minors in Sustainability and Natural Resources.
-Perkin's Funds were leveraged to greatly enhance our geospatial capabilities, supporting programs in Geographic Information Systems, Geospatial Technology, Environmental Science and Fisheries & Wildlife among others.
+The School of Natural Resources & Environment launched an Associate of Applied Science program in Aquaponics Entrepreneurship, with minors in Sustainability or Natural Resources.
+New programs in Geographic Information Science include an associate's degree in Geospatial Technology, a certificate in Geographic Information Science, and a minor in Geographic Information Science.
 The School of Natural Resources & Environment continues to collaborate closely with the Center for Freshwater Research and Education, with multiple members having affiliate faculty status and the opportunity to utilize equipment and instrumentation, and collaborate on research.